How Much Could You Be Losing To Fees?

 When investing in any mutual fund or exchange-traded fund (ETF), the investor pays fees that cover the management, administration, and operations of the fund.
 These fees are summarized in the expense ratio.

 This fee may also include marketing costs which go to the salesperson, known as 12b-1 fees.
 The expense ratio is visible in the fund’s prospectus, but in general people rarely read that long document.

 It often goes unnoticed because the fee is not explicitly charged from the balance, but is instead built into the fund’s daily pricing.

-According to a Morningstar study, expense ratios were touted as “the most dependable predictor of performance.”
-But, contrary to general assumptions, paying higher expense ratios does not guarantee higher returns in an investment portfolio.
+Contrary to general assumptions, paying higher expense ratios does not guarantee higher returns in an investment portfolio.

 If you hire an advisor to choose and manage your investments, including one such as Betterment, you’ll most likely pay for the service received.